-Should Council choose to adopt the ordinance, staff would return to Council with an amendment to the City's Master Fee Schedule establishing an annual cannabis delivery permit fee and establishing a fine.
+Staff recommends City Council consider and provide feedback regarding the draft ordinance (Attachment 1).
+Should Council choose to introduce the ordinance, staff would return to Council with an amendment to the City's Master Fee Schedule establishing an annual cannabis delivery permit fee and establishing a fine.
 Staff would also bring an item before the Planning Commission to make minor modifications to the Zoning Code for consistency.

-Should City Council choose not to adopt the ordinance and the industry initiative be passed by the voters in the November 8, 2022 General Municipal Election, the delivery of cannabis products would be permitted exclusively by the retail businesses located in the City unless otherwise required by State law.
+Should City Council choose not to introduce the ordinance and the industry initiative be passed by the voters in the November 8, 2022 General Municipal Election, the delivery of cannabis products would be permitted exclusively by the retail businesses located in the City unless otherwise required by State law.